Determine AI Module Classification (AI Native / AI Enabled / No AI / Not Known / Not Applicable)

 • Not Known

-There is insufficient reliable information to confidently determine AI functionality.
+There isn’t enough reliable information to determine AI capability.

 • Not Applicable